wangfowen/owenwangdotcom/_posts/2014-01-24-are-you-my-motherland-4.md

 Looking at that, I just toured the cities.
 I didn't actually travel or live them.
-The extent of what I did to stray off the typical tourist track is [seek out hole-in-wall restaurants]({% post_url 2014-01-21-lean-traveling %}), avoid touristy museums, and go out of my way to talk to other travelers / locals.
+The extent of what I did to stray off the typical tourist track is [seek out hole-in-wall restaurants](/blog/lean-traveling), avoid touristy museums, and go out of my way to talk to other travelers / locals.
 That makes me more of a hipster tourist than a traveler.

 So really I just caressed the faces of the cities.
 I can't righteously declare a place livable after 3 days.
 Just like how I wouldn't marry a girl after just 3